 Use a piece of metal to tap on the largest flat surface of the piece you're testing.
 If your piece makes a lovely "ringing" sound--a bell-like tone--it's likely to be at least coin silver.

 Let's say you liked the piece and bought it, regardless of whether it was silver--or maybe you inherited some silvery jewelry and you want to know what you've got.
 We've got three additional tests you can use at home to help you determine whether your piece is silver or something else.

-Silver is a fantastic thermal conductor--it transfers heat and cold very quickly, at a level that almost seems science fictional.
-This is a fun test to run (and it's really fun with kids watching), and it's best run with un-set silver pieces which have no gemstone or enameling.
+Silver is a fantastic thermal conductor--it transfers heat and cold very quickly.
+This is a fun test to run, and it's best run with un-set silver pieces which have no gemstone or enameling.
 All you need is 1) the item you're testing and 2) a flat piece of ice.
 Small jewelry pieces can probably use an ice cube.
 For larger pendants and coins, you may need to freeze some water in a disposable cup or foil pan (so you have a nice flat surface).

 Place the silver item on the ice, silver side down, and don't take your eyes off of it.
 The ice should start to melt immediately, as if it were on a hot stove, creating the shape of your item in the ice.
 The purer the silver, the quicker the melt.
-This is because silver is the best thermal conductor of all--it's even better than copper and gold!
-When you touch the silver even a second later, you should notice how really cold it is.
-The more pure the silver, the faster the metal turns cold.
+This is because silver is the best thermal conductor of all--better than copper and gold.
+When you touch the silver even a second later, you should notice how cold it really is.
+The purer the silver, the faster the metal turns cold.
 If it's only plated, the temperature change and melting won't occur.